-I began training as a counsellor in 2009 and qualified in summer 2013, but I’ve been volunteering in the area of mental health for well over a decade.
+I began training as a counsellor in 2009 and qualified in summer 2013, but I’ve been volunteering in the area of mental health for almost two decades.
 I started out visiting local youth clubs with a home made display on eating disorders when I was 17, and despite going on to study a variety of different subjects including occupational therapy and physics (not at the same time!) at university, I eventually came back to mental health.
-From 2010 onwards I have volunteered with, and more recently worked for, NIWE Eating Distress Service, variously as a trustee, campaigner and counsellor.
-I also do some training and awareness events for them in local schools, colleges, and other educational and health organisations.
+When I moved to Newcastle in 2010, I started by getting involved with NIWE Eating Distress Service, variously as a trustee, campaigner and counsellor.
+I have also done some training and awareness events for them in local schools, colleges, and other educational and health organisations.

 Alongside eating disorders I really enjoy working with young people, and my second placement during my counselling training was at a local high school.
 I worked a lot with students struggling with self harm, bullying and abuse, anxiety and depression.
 I also have experience of working with self harm and issues around abuse outside of my counselling training.